fgouteroux/terraform-provider-mimir/docs/resources/rule_group_recording.md

 - `expr` (String) The PromQL expression to evaluate.
 - `record` (String) The name of the time series to output to.

+Optional:

+- `labels` (Map of String) Labels to add or overwrite before storing the result.